oelopes/htmx-test/README.md

 # HTMX

-Two simple pages for testing some of the capabilities of HTMX with NodeJS
+Two simple pages for testing some of the capabilities of HTMX with NodeJS and Tailwind

 ## Installation